Rubén Albarrán: Career

 Due to the arrival of his second child and as a tribute to his first, Rubén, together with his wife, decided to release Bienvenido al Sueño in 2006.
 For this project he called himself Sizu Yantra and his wife, Psikini.
 He was supported in his live appearances by a band of friends and relatives called Tepetokio.

 In 2010 Rubén Albarrán formed the group Hoppo!, a Latin American folk song covers band, with two Chilean musicians and with Alejandro Flores, better known as "the fifth Tacvbo".
 In subsequent appearances various musicians were added to the project.
 In 2011, the band's appearances only consisted of Rubén and the Chilean musicians Rodrigo "El Chino" Aros and Juan Pablo "El Muñeco" Villanueva.

 In addition to his records, Albarrán contributed in various beneficial associations.

 In 2016, he participated in the dubbing of the film Moana: a sea of adventures performing the song "I know the way" together with Opetaia Foa'i.

 Collaborations

-Albarrán has taken part in various duets and collaborations.